Exciting! Dead Before Morning has won an IndieBRAG Medallion!

 Rafferty broke in before she got into her stride.
 His voice as firm as he could muster, he said, ‘I haven’t the time for that, Ma.’
 A glance out of the window of his Essex flat told him the day was bleak; the shoreline barely visible through the thick mist hanging over the North Sea.
 He shivered.
 For once he was almost pleased to see his new sergeant drive onto the forecourt.

 The almost-pleasure didn’t last long.
-About as long as it took for Llewellyn to move the car closer.
-Now he could see his sergeant’s thinly handsome face.
+About as long as it took for Llewellyn to move the car close enough to see his sergeant’s thinly handsome face.
 Llewellyn consulted his watch and gazed up at Rafferty’s window with a suffering-bravely-borne expression.

 Rafferty lips tightened.
 He had a horrible suspicion that Superintendent Bradley hoped the Welshman would be Rafferty’s nemesis.
 And the way things were going…